ArokiyaNithish/ArokiyaNithish/README.md

 <br/>

-**Building AI systems that solve real-world problems using Computer Vision, LLMs, and Edge AI.**
+**I build AI systems that solve accessibility, healthcare, and safety problems using Computer Vision and Large Language Models.**

 <br/>